jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-It's easier to resist at the beginning than at the end.
+We are not animals.
+We are not a product of what has happened to us in our past.
+We have the power of choice.
-- Leonardo da Vinci
+- Stephen Covey

-Updated on: [7/11/2022]
+Updated on: [7/12/2022]
 <!-- #quoteEnd -->
 </pre>